iningwei/UnityCCAction/README.md

 Then,it call a function.

-Then,it move to (-2,-2,0) in an easing style of inback.And this "MoveTo" action will repeat 3 times.
+Then,it move to (-2,-2,0) in an easing style of inback.And this "MoveTo" tween will repeat 3 times.

 ## API
 ### Finished
-- Holder actions:
+- Holder tweens:

     ``Repeat、Sequence``

-- Finite actions:
+- Finite tweens:

     ``Repeat、Sequence、BezierTo、CallFunc、DelayTime、MoveTo、ScaleTo``

-- Infinite actions:
+- Infinite tweens:

     ``Rotate``
 ### NOT-Finished